Last Updated on March 16, 2025

 Molding of the bandages to the contours of the limb should be done by constant smoothing with the palms of the wet hands.

-When the required thickness has been obtained, the extremities of the plaster of Paris cast may require trimming to ensure that a free range of movement is possible at joints which are not immobilized.
+When the required thickness has been obtained, the extremities of the plaster of Paris cast may require trimming to ensure that a free range of movement is possible at joints that are not immobilized.
 The completed wet cast is handled carefully and supported correctly to protect it from damage.

 The cast does not fully dry out until 36 to 72 hours after application.